• Skip to main content

 Syphilis can put your baby’s life at risk.

-If a pregnant woman has syphilis it can be passed on to the baby.
+If a pregnant person has syphilis it can be passed on to the baby.

 So, if you know someone is pregnant, look out for mum and bub by helping them to see a healthcare worker for a syphilis blood test.